THE PEOPLE BEHIND THE CRYPT

 After 11 years of Jazz on Friday in Franschhoek with Derk Blaisse’s band Cape Dutch Connection, The Crypt Jazz Restaurant opened its doors on the 19th of April 2013, to create a platform for Cape jazz musicians and Capetonians.
 The Crypt is part of Desmond Tutu’s Memorial and Witness Centre which memorizes the famous march held in 1989, a few months before Mandela was released from prison.
 The march started at the Centre which in itself is part of St George’s Cathedral built by architect Herbert Baker and completed in 1890.

 A jazz enthusiast, the Dean of St. George’s Cathedral - Michael Weeder - has a vision for the Cathedral as ‘the people’s church’.
 The Crypt Jazz Restaurant forms part of this vision by reaching out to diverse communities through the universal language of music.
-The interior of The Crypt Jazz Restaurant is designed by Charlotte Daneel, founder of La Grange Art and Interiors in Franschhoek.
+The interior of The Crypt Jazz Restaurant was designed by the late Charlotte Daneel, founder of La Grange Art and Interiors in Franschhoek.

-The musicians of The Crypt are supported by CONCERTS SA, a joint venture of RIKSKONSERTENE of Norway and the SAMRO Foundation.
-With the highly appreciated backing of CONCERTS SA, The Crypt is able to offer extra funding for the musicians.
-The restaurant is run by manager Helene Collins and chef Lenie Daniels who for more than 10 years were in charge of La Fromagerie at La Grange in Franschhoek, home of “Jazz on Friday”.
+The restaurant is run by manager and owner, Helene Collins and her daughter Creshanke, who for more than 10 years were in charge of La Fromagerie at La Grange in Franschhoek, home of “Jazz on Friday”.